 SUEZ, an industry leader in waste management and recycling with a national infrastructure network and capabilities to match, is focused on ensuring it recovers, recycles and treats as much waste as possible.
 Partnering with Yume aligns with SUEZ’s commitment to the United Nations’ Sustainable Development Goals by promoting responsible production and consumption (SDG 12).
 The benefits of the partnership will assist SUEZ’s customers in reducing waste and achieving greater sustainability.

 At the heart of this strategic partnership is a shared commitment to prevent quality food from going to waste.

 Katy Barfield, CEO and Founder of Yume and Mark Venhoek, CEO of SUEZ Australia & New Zealand

-“SUEZ is a bold organisation who is not scared of calling things as they are.
-They walk the talk and they agree that it takes a whole of industry and government approach in order to change our waste-economy into a circular economy,” Katy said.
+“SUEZ is a bold organisation that is not scared of calling things as they are.
+It talks the talk and agrees that it takes a whole of industry and government approach in order to change our waste-economy into a circular economy,” Katy said.